Chimakuan languages: Family division

+At one point, the Chimakuan languages were most likely distributed throughout what is now Western Washington, before retreating to the Olympic Peninsula after the expansion of the Coast Salish people.
+A 1877 report by George Gibbs claimed that he had been told that the Chimakuan people had at one point inhabited the upper portions of the Nisqually and Cowlitz Rivers.
+Additionally, Quileute oral history suggests that Chimakum and Quileute once neighbored each other.

 Chemakum is now extinct.
 It was spoken until the 1940s on the east side of the Olympic Peninsula between Port Townsend and Hood Canal.
 The name Chemakum is an Anglicized version of a Salishan word for the Chimakum people, such as the nearby Twana word čə́bqəb [t͡ʃə́bqəb] (earlier [t͡ʃə́mqəm]).

-Quileute is now extinct.
+Quileute is also now extinct.
 During the late 20th and early 21st centuries a revitalization effort began, and it is today spoken as a second language by a relatively small amount of the Quileute tribe on the west coast of the Olympic Peninsula, south of Cape Flattery.
 The name Quileute comes from kʷoʔlí·yot [kʷoʔléːjotʼ], the name of a village at La Push.

 Phonology

 The Chimakuan languages have phonemic inventories similar to other languages of the region, with few vowels, ejective consonants, uvular consonants, and lateral affricates.
-However, both languages have typological oddities — Chemakum had no simple velar consonants, and Quileute has no nasal consonants — because of regular sound changes in these languages.
+However, both languages have typological oddities—Chemakum had no simple velar consonants, and Quileute has no nasal consonants—because of regular sound changes in these languages.